allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 #### Only updating max-rate when required

-Do we need to update `max-rate`’s constantly?
+Do we need to update max-rates constantly?

 When there is no busy consumer, there is no need to grant anyone a higher share, as they’re happy with what they already have.
 We eliminate most writes to Zookeeper.